0xOpenBytes/Publish-Site/Content/posts/intro-to-swift-charts.md

 As simple as that, we have drawn out a very basic implementation of a Bar Chart.
 From here, we can work on customizing them to our liking using simple view modifiers provided by the library.
 In the next article on Swift Charts, I'll detail how I obtained the above visual design.

 <br/>
 In conclusion, Apple did a great job with this framework as it is incredibly intuitive.
 It provides developers with a very easy way to implement beautiful adaptive graphics to represent various types of data.
-Unfortunately, the one chart that is missing from our toolbox is the Pie Chart.
+One thing to keep him ind however is that one chart that is missing from our toolbox is the Pie Chart.
 After speaking with Apple evangelists during one of the WWDC22 Slack Sessions they do have plans to implement them in the future.